lars-t-hansen/Jobanalyzer/naicreport/README.md

   `../production/sonalyze/ml-nodes/cpuhog.sh` script and will report new offending jobs to a Proper Authority.

-- `naicreport ml-bughunt <options>` will digest the `bughunt.csv` logs produced by the `../production/sonalyze/ml-nodes/bughunt.sh` script and will report new offending processes to a Proper Authority.
+- `naicreport ml-deadweight <options>` will digest the `deadweight.csv` logs produced by the `../production/sonalyze/ml-nodes/deadweight.sh` script and will report new offending processes to a Proper Authority.

 - `naicreport ml-webload <options>` will (for now) invoke `sonalyze` on the `sonar` logs and will